tarekmonjur/design-principles-patterns/readme.md

 }
 ```

-#### But let's think about how this code change over request to take banana pancake off the menu, perhaps its poor selling.
-Likewise request to add new pancake to the menu list.So overtime selecting the type of pancake to instantiate that's going to keep changing with every new requirement that we have.
+#### But let's think about how this code change over the request to take banana pancake off the menu, perhaps it's poor selling.
+Likewise, request to add a new pancake to the menu list.
+So over time selecting the type of pancake to instantiate that's going to keep changing with every new requirement that we have.

-### Create independant factory:
+### Create an independent factory:

-we have to find what is varying and pull it out into its own self-container, so that we can change or update that on its own.
-So looking at the code and see that the part1 is actully is vary and part2 does not vary.
+we have to find what is varying and pull it out into its own self-contained so that we can change or update that on its own.
+So looking at the code and see that part1 is actually is vary and part2 does not vary.

 ```
 public class SimplePancakeFactory {